jacklansing/e7-stat-comparison-tool/README.md

 ## About

-Build with [https://www.gatsbyjs.org/](https://www.gatsbyjs.org/) and taking advantage of `gatsby-transformer-json`, this app stores _only_ the data it needs to run as a static JSON file.
+Built with [https://www.gatsbyjs.org/](https://www.gatsbyjs.org/) and taking advantage of `gatsby-transformer-json`, this app stores _only_ the data it needs to run as a static JSON file.

 That data is then added to the [graphql](https://www.gatsbyjs.org/docs/graphql-concepts/) layer of Gatsby via `gatsby-source-filesystem` and is accessed via the `useStaticQuery` hook.